-The Council has in place groundfish FMPs (NPFMC 2018a, 2019) in the BSAI and GOA that include the Pacific cod fisheries.
-Within these FMPs there are nine management and policy objectives, that are reviewed annually.
+The Council has in place groundfish FMPs (NPFMC 2020a, b) in the Alaska BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish fisheries.
+Within these FMPs, there are nine management and policy objectives that are reviewed annually.
 These include preventing overfishing, preserving the food web, and reducing bycatch and waste.
-The BOF, when developing their initial groundfish management identified guiding principles for the development of these plans, which are considered to be similar to the Council objectives.
+When developing their initial groundfish management, the BOF identified guiding principles for the development of these plans that are considered to be similar to the Council objectives.

 The Alaska License Limitation Program (LLP) has been in place since 2000.
-The intent of the program has been to use fishing track records to rationalize the Alaska groundfish and crab fleet by limiting the number, size and specific operation of vessels as well as eliminating latent licenses.
+The intent of the program has been to track fishing records to rationalize the Alaska groundfish and crab fleet by limiting the number, size and specific operation of vessels as well as eliminating latent licenses.
 The Restricted Access Management Program has prepared lists of LLP groundfish and crab licenses.
 LLP licenses are initially issued to persons, based on the activities of original qualifying vessels.

 Groundfish licenses are currently required to participate in the BSAI groundfish fisheries in Federal waters of Alaska.
 Licenses may contain endorsements for both areas (EBS and AI), or one of the two areas.
 Gear endorsements define what type of gear may be used: non-trawl, trawl, or both.
 The GOA groundfish fisheries are among the few remaining limited access (not rationalized) fisheries in Alaska.
-Of these fisheries, Pacific cod is the predominant groundfish species targeted by the fixed gear sectors.
-In 2009, the Council took action to add gear-specific Pacific cod endorsements to GOA fixed gear licenses that met a minimum catch threshold during 2002-2008.
-This action reduced the number of fixed gear licenses eligible to access the GOA Pacific cod fisheries by 75%.
-As a result, the number of participants in the directed GOA Pacific cod fisheries will be permanently capped at the number of available licenses and new entrants will have to purchase an existing license if they wish to fish in federal waters.

-ADFG annually issues an emergency order creating parallel Pacific cod seasons inside state waters (0-3 nm) of the Kodiak, Chignik, and South Alaska Peninsula management areas.
-Vessels participating in parallel Pacific cod fisheries are not required to possess an LLP permit.
 General state-wide groundfish regulations include a vessel registration requirement, legal gear definitions, bycatch allowances, and requirements for seabird avoidance measures to be used when fishing with longline gear.
-The state fisheries for Pacific cod are not closed access fisheries.
+The state fisheries for BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish are not closed access fisheries.

 The MSA requires that conservation and fisheries management measures prevent overfishing while achieving OY on a continuing basis.
-NMFS and the Council follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal Pacific cod fisheries, based on targets, limits, and pre-defined harvest control rules (HCRs), as well as overall ecosystem considerations (e.g., the OY limits).
+NMFS and the Council follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal Alaska BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish fisheries based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations (e.g., the OY limits).
 The fisheries management system is supported by high level science, and management measures have been generally effective in avoiding overfishing and promoting responsible fishing.
 Objectives for the BSAI and GOA are set out in the FMPs and include the need to take into account socio-economic considerations.
-Estimates of ex-vessel value by area, gear, type of vessel, and species, are included in the annual Economic Status SAFE report (Fissel et al. 2019), and each stock assessment SAFE also contains extensive economic data.
+Estimates of ex-vessel value by area, gear, type of vessel, and species, are included in the annual Economic Status SAFE report (Fissel et al. 2020), and each stock assessment SAFE also contains extensive economic data.